yonkahlon/Zenject/README.md

 * **Injecting into MonoBehaviours**
     * One issue that often arises when using Zenject is that a game object is instantiated dynamically, and then one of the monobehaviours on that game object attempts to use one of its injected field dependencies in its Start() or Awake() methods.
 Often in these cases the dependency will still be null, as if it was never injected.
 The issue here is that Zenject cannot fill in the dependencies until after the call to GameObject.Instantiate completes, and in most cases GameObject.Instantiate will call the Start() and Awake() methods.
 The solution is to use neither Start() or Awake() and instead define a new method and mark it with a [PostInject] attribute.
 This will guarantee that all dependencies have been resolved before executing the method.

+* **Injecting For Root Game Objects**
+    * By default, Zenject will only inject on MonoBehaviours that are placed underneath the CompositionRoot.
+This allows for having multiple independent Composition Roots (note: this isn't recommended in 95% of cases however).
+If you want root-level game objects to be injected, you can do this too by enabling the 'InjectFullScene' flag on the CompositionRoot in your scene.

+* **Using Zenject outside of Unity**
+    * Zenject is primarily designed to work within Unity3D.
+However, it can also be used as a general purpose DI framework outside of Unity3D.
+In order to do this, you just have to build Zenject with the define ZEN_NOT_UNITY3D enabled.

 Please feel free to submit any other sources of confusion to svermeulen@modesttree.com and I will add it here.

 ## <a id="update--initialization-order"></a>Update / Initialization Order